 A detailed revision history is available here.

-Support is always available by sending an email with a question and all relevant information to
+Support is always available by posting questions with all relevant information to